SaranshSabharwal/Password-Generator/README.md

 Default Password Length: Adjust the value in the JavaScript code to set the initial password length.
 Character Set: Alter the character sets used for password generation within the JavaScript code.

-This project was inspired and made by following GreatStack tutorial.